Emergency Pediatric Care In La Porte / Baytown, TX

 • Warm, child-friendly environment

-Care that figures out what’s wrong and gets your child feeling better, while keeping the parent in the room fully informed at every step.
+Emergency pediatric care that figures out what’s wrong, gets your child feeling better, and keeps every parent informed at every step.

-Pediatric emergency care at RapidCare ER focuses on evaluating children of all ages — from newborns through teenagers — with thorough clinical care delivered in a calm, reassuring way.
-Depending on your child’s condition, a visit may include a complete physical exam, rapid flu, strep or COVID testing, blood work, urine testing, chest X-ray, IV fluids and breathing treatments.
+Pediatric emergency care at RapidCare ER focuses on evaluating children of all ages, from newborns through teenagers, with thorough clinical care delivered in a calm, reassuring way.
+If you’re looking for a pediatric emergency room, your child’s visit may include a complete physical exam, rapid flu, strep or COVID testing, blood work, urine testing, chest X-ray, IV fluids, and breathing treatments.

-Once your provider has the answers, they’ll explain the findings in plain language, walk you through treatment options and make sure you leave with everything your family needs, prescriptions, aftercare instructions and any referral to a pediatric specialist worth scheduling.
-Every plan is shaped around your child’s specific age, weight and medical needs.
+Once your provider has the answers, they’ll explain the findings in plain language, walk you through treatment options, and make sure you leave with everything your family needs, including prescriptions, aftercare instructions, and any referral to a pediatric specialist worth scheduling.
+Every pediatric emergency care plan is shaped around your child’s specific age, weight, and medical needs.

 Care may include: